 Americans finally have found their own soft spot for the world’s most beloved professional sport.
 After what seemed an eternity of low popularity among U.S. fans, soccer — better known as “football” to the international community — has gained admiration and respect here at home.

 Much of the credit for the sport’s growing domestic acceptance goes to the U.S. Women’s National Team, who made us proud with its record-breaking victory in the 2015 FIFA Women’s World Cup.
 Part of the glory is also owed to COPA América Centenario, the world’s oldest soccer competition, held the following year on U.S. turf for the first time in its 100-year history.
-In 2019, the U.S. National team won the FIFA Women’s World Cup once more, and this year they took home a bronze medal at the Tokyo Olympics.
+In 2019, the U.S. National Team won the FIFA Women’s World Cup once more, and they took home a bronze medal at the Tokyo 2020 Olympics in 2021.
+The U.S. Men’s National Team and U.S. Women’s National Team qualified for their respective World Cups in 2022 and 2023, but neither team made it past the initial round of 16.

-As soccer recovers from the pandemic, it’s ideal for fans to be in one of the best cities for the sport.
-To determine the top spots for soccer fandom, WalletHub compared more than 290 U.S. cities with at least one college or professional soccer team across five divisions and examined each based on 52 key metrics.
+Some places make it easier for soccer fans to enjoy the sport than others.
+To determine the top spots for soccer fandom, WalletHub compared more than 300 U.S. cities with at least one college or professional soccer team across five divisions and examined each based on 52 key metrics.
 Our data set ranges from minimum season-ticket price for a game to stadium accessibility to number of championship wins.

 Main Findings